Understanding GraphQL Queries and Mutations in Laravel

 GraphQL queries are used to fetch data from a server.
 They allow clients to specify exactly what data they need and receive only that data in a single request.
 In this section, we’ll explore the basics of GraphQL queries in the context of Laravel.

-Anatomy of a GraphQL query
+Anatomy of a GraphQL Query

 A GraphQL query consists of a set of fields that the client wants to fetch, along with any arguments or variables needed to retrieve that data.
 Here’s an example query that retrieves a user’s name and email: